calvin-debug/postman/README.md

 ### Steps:
 1. Generate a new component using Angular's CLI with the path `/components/<component-name>/`
 2. Update the `app-routing.module.ts` file to include a new route for the post detail page.
+3. Route to the post detail page when a post is clicked on the post list page.
-3. Implement the `getPostById()` method in the PostService to fetch a single post by its ID.
+4. Implement the `getPostById()` method in the PostService to fetch a single post by its ID using the ID from the query params.
-4. Implement the `getPostComments()` method in the PostService to fetch comments for a specific post. https://jsonplaceholder.typicode.com/posts/{postId}/comments
+5. Implement the `getPostComments()` method in the PostService to fetch comments for a specific post. https://jsonplaceholder.typicode.com/posts/${postId}/comments
+6. Display the post details and the comments on the post detail page.
+7. Display an index number for each comment in the list corresponding to the comment's position in the list.

 - `src/app/post.service.ts`
 - `src/app/post-detail/post-detail.component.ts`
 - `src/app/post-detail/post-detail.component.html`
 - `src/app/app-routing.module.ts`

+### Stage 3: Post detail page visuals

+Objective: Conditionally style the post detail page.

+### Steps:
+1. Style the post detail page comments so that every second commend has a blue background.
+2. Give only the first comment a cool orange border.

-### Stage 3: Refresh Posts
+### Stage 4: Refresh Posts (OPTIONAL)

+Objective: Implement ways to refresh the posts list page.

+### Steps:
+1. Implement a manual refresh button on the posts list page where the posts are refetched when the button is clicked.
-Objective: Implement an interval-based refresh on the posts list page and/or a manual refresh button.
+2. Implement an interval-based refresh on the posts list page that automatically fetches new posts every 30 seconds.

-# postman
+### Stage 5: Filtering on search (OPTIONAL)

+Objective: Implement a search feature that filters posts based on the search query.

+### Steps:
+1. Implement a search input field on the posts list page using Angular's reactive forms.
+2. Filter posts by their title based on the search query entered by the user.